ogagaisi/small-projects/README.md

 3. PrimeNumber.java checks if an input int is a prime number
 4. CooKieEditor.java edits phpBB cookies created in a mozilla  firefox browser
 5. getMax.cpp is an implementation of the C++ template used to find the biggest object out of two input objects a and b
+6. virtualMethod.cpp is an imlementation of virtual methods in c++